-We put together a quick list of 14 foods you must try in Thailand, so you don’t get stuck just ordering the Pad Thai.
+We put together a quick list of 14 dishes in Thailand you must try, so you don’t get stuck just ordering the Pad Thai.
 (Although we do suggest you try the pad Thai at least once!)
 This is not an exhaustive list.
 Trust us, we could go on and on and on.
-To help kickstart your travel adventures, some authentic local foods you must try in Thailand!
+To help kickstart your travel adventures, some authentic local foods in Thailand you must try!

 Thai food is the best.
 Yeah, we said it!
-It’s so unique with its amazing ability to balance sweet, spicy, sour, salty and umami.
-We simply can’t get enough!
-We attempted to rank the top 14 foods you must try in Thailand from number 14, to number 1, but you know, it’s pretty subjective obviously!
+It's so unique with its amazing ability to balance sweet, spicy, sour, salty and umami.
+We simply can't get enough!
+We attempted to rank the top 14 foods in Thailand you got to try from number 14, to number 1, but you know, it's pretty subjective obviously!

 #14 - PAD THAI

 We might get laughed at for this one by the most seasoned travelers, but pad Thai is a famous and classic dish known by anyone who has dabbled in Thai food.
 Although we don’t recommend ordering this and only this, you should keep in mind that you are in the place of origin of this dish and you can expect nothing other than the highest quality of flavors.
 You can find it everywhere, but it’s the cheapest, most popular and the tastiest on the street.
 Don’t stick to only what’s familiar, but make sure to order Pad Thai at least once!

 This Thai dish can be found on the street and eaten by the locals anywhere you go in Thailand.
 It consists of crunchy, unripe (or green) papaya, tomato, green beans, chili, lime, fish sauce and is sprinkled with peanuts.
 Make sure to try it with some sticky rice, and you have yourself a light meal.
 Unfortunately, we didn't get a picture, but we promise, it's pretty!

 #12 - INSECTS